werebus/url-shortener/README.md

 Configuration
 =============
-In `config/application.yml`:
+Set the following environment variables.

-* `short_url`: This is the location where your shortener is hosted.
-It will be used to construct the short-url for human use.
+They can be set in `.env` in development:

-* `default_url`: This is your default website.
-If the shortener can't find a short-url for the requiested slug, it will ridrect to that page on your default site.
+* `DEFAULT_URL`: This is your default website.
+If the shortener can't find a short-url for the requiested slug, it will redirect to that page on your default site.
-* `secret`: Optional, this secret must be present in the request as "`key`" in order for the request to be allowed.
-If you ommit it, everyone is allowed to use your site.
+* `SECRET`: Optional, this secret must be present in the request as "`key`" in order for a `POST` request to be allowed.
+If you ommit it, everyone is allowed to shorten URLs on your site.

 Use
 ===